-Building the Kitchen Commons**

 Kitchen Commons received its first grant from the Northeast Coalition of Neighborhoods in January, 2012 to create two pilot community kitchens and publish a directory of NE kitchens.
 2012 also featured an empanada-making class and sale, the first training for community kitchen leaders, and a community canning event processing over 300 pounds of donated tomatoes.
 In 2013, KC worked with two new partners to create a vision and work plan for their kitchens, and the St. Mike’s and Hollywood Community Kitchens were born.
 North Portland Neighborhood Services funded a cooking group and community kitchen outreach in and near New Columbia and St. Johns.

 In 2014, KC adopted its first strategic plan, worked with PSU students to explore the concept of the “commons” as it relates to our work and with UP students on ideas for social enterprise, hosted a community partner roundtable and a vibrant summer celebration, received funding from the MRG Foundation to develop our understanding of food justice and our community organizing capacity, received independent 501c3 nonprofit status, and of course, continued cooking in community with neighbors and supporting kitchen leaders!
 In 2015, we look forward to further developing our community kitchen leadership training program in order to grow the network of active, successful kitchens fostering a culture of cooking.

 Who We Are

 Board Of Directors

 Kitchen Commons board members have their aprons on as they work to grow and strengthen a young organization.
 KC is a grassroots membership nonprofit where members elect the board of directors for 1 to 3 year terms, and anyone is welcome to attend board meetings.
-Check out the agenda for the next meeting as well as past meeting minutes on our board page here.
 Learn about joining the board here.

 Jocelyn Furbush, Co-Founder